Raleigh, North Carolina: Amateur

 The North Carolina Tigers compete as an Australian rules football club in the United States Australian Football League, in the Eastern Australian Football League.

+The Raleigh Cú Chulainn Gaelic Athletic Association competes in men's and women's Gaelic Football, Hurling, and Camogie.
+It is a member in the Southeast Division of the United States Gaelic Athletic Association and the Gaelic Athletic Association based in Ireland.
+The Raleigh GAA won the Junior B Men's Football national championship in 2014.
+The Raleigh GAA and the North Carolina Tigers Australian rules football clubs compete in the annual Oak City Cup where both clubs compete under the compromise football rules adapted by Ireland and Australia for international competition.

 Raleigh is also home to one of the Cheer Extreme All Stars gyms.
 In 2009 and again in 2010, Cheer Extreme Raleigh's Small Senior Level 5 Team were silver medalists at the Cheerleading Worlds Competition in Orlando, Florida, and in 2012 they received the bronze medal.
 Raleigh is also home to one of the Southeast's premier Hardcourt Bike Polo clubs.

 Because of the area's many billiards rooms, Raleigh is home to one of the largest amateur league franchises for playing pool, the Raleigh, Durham, Chapel Hill American Poolplayers Association.
 There are leagues available in formats for players of any skill level.